-Choose the appropriate model year for the Nissan Sentra you are trying to find the tire pressure for from the list below.
+Choose the appropriate model year for the Nissan Sentra you are trying to find the tire pressure/size for from the list below.

-You can find 41 different trims for the Nissan Sentra and their corresponding recommended tire pressures.
+You can find the tire sizes for the Nissan Sentra and their corresponding recommended tire pressures.

 When the Nissan Sentra was first launched in the early 1980s it was classed as a subcompact car.

 This later changed in the late 1990s when it grew enough to enter the compact car segment of the market.